cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 ## Interact with the CLI

-Bob made a move, will Alice's move emit an event?
+Bob made a move.
+Will Alice's move emit an event?

 ```sh
 $ checkersd tx checkers play-move 0 0 5 1 4 --from $alice
 ```

-The log is longer, if a bit not readable:
+The log is longer, and admittedly a little less readable:

 ```
 ...